Yelp/osxcollector/README.md

 ```

 ##### RelatedFilesFilter
 `osxcollector.output_filters.related_files.RelatedFilesFilter` takes an initial set of file paths, names, or terms.
 It breaks this input into individual file and directory names and then searches for these terms across the entire OSXCollector output.
-The filter is smart and ignores common terms like `bin` or `Library` as well as ignoring usernames.
+The filter is smart and ignores common terms like `bin` or `Library` as well as ignoring user names.

 This filter is great for figuring out how `evil_invoice.pdf` landed up on a machine.
 It'll find browser history, quarantines, email messages, etc. related to a file.